aeris170/aeris170/README.md

 ## - 🕹️ My Job

-I'm working as a tech stack developer on a secret game project. 😮
+I'm working as a Rendering Engineer for 4DSight, a deep video monetization platform.
+I'm implemting a graphics library for Python using C++/OpenGL. 😮

-I'm also working as an independent Game Developer ;) 🎮
+I'm also working as an independent Game Engine Developer ;) 🎮

 ## - 🔭 I'm currently working on